 Are there any exceptions to this policy?

-Yes, there are two exceptions.
-In both situations, the one-grant-at-a-time policy does not apply.
+Yes, there are a few exceptions.
+In each of those situations, the one-grant-at-a-time policy does not apply.
 These are:

 - Fiscal sponsors.
 An organization with an open Otto Bremer Trust grant may apply for a new grant to support the activities of a different organization for which it serves as the fiscal sponsor.
 Similarly, an organization that serves as a fiscal sponsor for a program with an OBT grant may apply for a grant for its own activities.
 Learn more about fiscal sponsorships.